melezhik/outthentic/README.md

 ## Story check files

-Story check files (or short form story checks)  are files that contain lines for validation of stdout from story scripts.

-Story checks should be placed at the same directory as story file and named \`story.check'.
+Story check files contains validation rules for story.pl files.
+Thus every story.pl is accompanied by story.check file.
+Story check files should be placed at the same directory as story.pl file.

-Following are story check for a multiplication and addition stories:
+Lets add some rules for multiplication and addition stories:

     # addition/story.check
     4